sexybastard/get-rupiah-fractions/README.md

 ## Tech

-This app is build using ReactJs
+This app is build using ReactJs, test using Jest and Enzyme.

 ## Code Explanations